intervalplace/interval/README.md

 *Release 0.80.0 · protocol spec v0.80 · consensus spec v1.9 · rules hash `f1b7060d09685d91…`.
 These four move together; a change to any is a new release.*

 Interval is a decentralized MMO.
-The game is a deterministic state machine, the spec is the constitution, and the rules are the authority: not a server.
-The world advances in fixed intervals, ticks, and everything that ever happens, happens on one.
+The game is a deterministic state machine.
+The spec is the constitution, and the rules are the authority; not a server.
+The world advances in fixed intervals (ticks) and everything that ever happens, happens on one.
 Any machine that runs the same rules computes the same world; machines that disagree have, by definition, broken the rules, and are ignored.